RitvikSardana/RitvikSardana/README.md

 <h1 align="center">Hi 👋, I'm Ritvik Sardana</h1>
 <h3 align="center">A passionate Full Stack Developer from India</h3>

 I am a self-learned Full Stack Developer coming from a background in Btech(ECE) and MBA(Finance).
-Having Internship experience of 2 years working as a Full Stack Developer, Product Manager, and IoT Developer in 4 different Startups.
+Working at Frappe as a Software Developer.
+My majors interest is in Frontend Development.
+Currently working on making a Calendar Component in Frappe-UI

 ## 🌐 Socials: